 How Can Caregivers Gain the Benefits of Reiki?

 Caregivers can find ways to participate in Reiki sessions to see if this practice benefits their health and well-being.
 Many medical facilities, such as hospitals and hospices, facilitate the process by offering Reiki sessions to caregivers.
 A family caregiver can check whether the facilities treating her loved one provides this type of offering, or she could suggest it.

 Facilities that do not currently have this offering could consider providing it as a benefit to their patients and caregivers.
 This could be part of a program offering Reiki to patients and/or part of a caregiver wellness program.
 Facilities could gain the services of Reiki volunteers or pay Reiki Masters for sessions.
 If your facility is interested in this please see the IARP website https://iarp.org for assistance in a volunteer program.

 If caregivers do not have Reiki available to them through medical facilities, they could seek out Reiki Masters in their area to offer personal Reiki sessions.
 In addition or as an alternative, caregivers have the option to learn how to perform Reiki.
 Doing so would give them the ability to perform Reiki on themselves.
 This option could be beneficial since caregivers could have Self-Reiki sessions any time they needed it without having to arrange for leaving the home.
 As an added benefit, a caregiver could perform Reiki on his or her loved one.

 Caregivers may potentially face other health issues or personal problems when they take on the enormous responsibility of caring for a loved one.
 Reiki is a natural healing method that has the potential to help with many concerns associated with caregiving.
-Whether they receive Reiki sessions or learn to give Reiki to themselves, caregivers may gain real benefits that improve their lives and the lives of those they care for.
+Whether they receive Reiki sessions or learn to give Reiki to themselves to combat stress, caregivers may gain real benefits that improve their lives and in turn the lives of those they care for.